 5) External Factor Speeds up – Covid-19

 Nowadays outbound traveling costs people more time and money.
-Not only is the airline ticket rate skyrocketing, but also you have to quarantine 14 – 21 days in the destinations depending on the country policy.
+Not only is the airline ticket rate skyrocketing, but also you have to quarantine for 14 – 21 days in the destinations depending on the country’s policy.
 The traveler needs to pay for all fees herself or himself.
 And most importantly, safety is another concern, after all, traveling is for fun, rather than for sickness.

-So more rest of dollars left in the pocket and online shopping and entertainment must be the replaceable activities.
+So more rest dollars left in the pocket and online shopping and entertainment must be the replaceable activities.
 So cross-border eCommerce definitely can benefit from there